-- no exercise by the underwriters of their over-allotment option to purchase up to shares of our common stock; - the conversion of all outstanding shares of our convertible preferred stock into 103,204,189 shares of common stock concurrently with the completion of this offering; - the issuance of shares of common stock upon the conversion of an outstanding convertible promissory note concurrently with the completion of this offering based on an assumed initial public offering price of \$ per share; and - the issuance of shares of common stock upon the exercise of an outstanding warrant that will expire if not exercised concurrently with the completion of this offering, assuming that the warrant is exercised on a cashless basis based on an assumed initial public offering price of \$ per share.
+- no exercise by the underwriters of their over-allotment option to purchase up to 937,500 shares of our common stock; - the conversion of all outstanding shares of our convertible preferred stock into 13,760,548 shares of common stock concurrently with the completion of this offering;

+- the issuance of 105,512 shares of common stock upon the conversion of an outstanding convertible promissory note concurrently with the completion of this offering based on an assumed initial public offering price of \$12.00 per share; and - no exercise of an outstanding warrant exercisable for 215,054 shares of common stock at an exercise price of \$14.63 per share that will expire if not exercised concurrently with the completion of this offering.

-In addition, unless otherwise noted, all information in this prospectus gives effect to the one-for-reverse stock split of our common stock that will be effective prior to the completion of this offering.
+In addition, unless otherwise noted, all information in this prospectus gives effect to the one-for-7.5 reverse stock split of our common stock effected on February 3, 2005.